SU-SWS/stanford_capx/docs/README.md

 1. Click the Connect tab
 2. In the Authorization field, enter your authentication information
+3. In the Advanced field, accept the default values unless it becomes necessary to change them
-3. Click Save connection settings
+4. Click Save connection settings

 ###Settings